-Under the expanded collaboration agreement with Penn, Penn is eligible to receive certain milestone, royalty and discovery research payments with respect to licensed products for each indication.
-Milestone payments are payable following the achievement of certain development and commercial milestone events in each indication, up to an aggregate of \$88.0 million per indication.
-Royalty payments are based on net sales of licensed products on a licensed product-by-licensed product and country- by-country basis.
-The Company will provide \$10.0 million each year during the five-year agreement to fund the discovery research program.
+Concurrently, the Company entered into a license agreement with Penn pursuant to which it obtained a license with respect to the pre-clinical research and development of next generation parvovirus gene therapy products for the treatment of Pompe disease and Fabry disease.
+Under the agreement, the Company will be responsible for clinical development and commercialization of the licensed products for the indications and Penn is eligible to receive certain milestone and royalty payments with respect to licensed products for each indication, up to an aggregate of \$86.5 million per indication.
+Royalty payments are based on net sales of licensed products on a licensed product-by-licensed product and country-by-country basis.